finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.61
+## What's New - v1.62
-- Accessibility: Redesigned Menu Layouts
+- Accessibility: Redesigned Main Menu
 - Accessibility: Use icons instead of text when possible
 - Game-Play: Place decks in appropriate location in top-left